bstadie/All-Bradly-Stadie-Papers/README.md

 ## Sorted By Topic

-Some papers appear under more than one topic due to crossover.

 ### Exploration
 1. Incentivizing Exploration in Reinforcement Learning with Deep Predictive Models: At the time this paper was written, most exploration in deep RL was epsilon greedy.
 We wanted a more efficient method of exploration, following the intution behind "Near-Bayesian Exploration in Polynomial Time."
 We ended up achieving better exploration by learning a dynamics model and using the misprediction error from this model as a proxy for how well the agent understood that area of the environment.
 At the time of release, this paper achieved several state of the art results on Atari.